 The Associate in Applied Science in Business Administration includes a specialized study area for Human Resource Management.
 Please refer to Business Administration in this section of the catalog if you are interested in pursuing a degree in this discipline.

-Numbe er Course Title Credits
+Number Course Title Credits

-ACC 2 216 Employment Law
+Employment Law

-MGT 1 111 Introduction to Business Organization 3
+Introduction to Business Organization

+MGT 204 Training and Development 3

-MGT 2 265 Human Resources Management 3
+MGT 265 Human Resources Management 3

-MGT 2 266 Employee Compensation and Benefits
+Employee Compensation and Benefits

-MGT 2 270 Principles of Management 3
+MGT 270 Principles of Management 3

-MGT 2 280 Organizational Behavior 3
+MGT 280 Organizational Behavior 3